The conference is organised by Aniridia Bulgaria in collaboration with the Bulgarian Society of Ophthalmology, Aniridia Europe, and Arbilis.

-- To establish contacts with similar organisations in the country and abroad.
+– Connect with similar organisations and government bodies.

 Read more about Aniridia Bulgaria.